Infineon/mtb-example-psoc4-msclp-csx-touchpad/README.md

       ```
    </details>

-4. After programming, the application starts automatically.
+3. After programming, the application starts automatically.

-5. To test the application, slide your finger over the CAPSENSE&trade; touchpad and notice that LED1 and LED3 turn ON with green color when touched and turn OFF when the finger is lifted.
+4. To test the application, slide your finger over the CAPSENSE&trade; touchpad and notice that LED1 and LED3 turn ON with green color when touched and turn OFF when the finger is lifted.
    - LED1 brightness increases when finger is moved from bottom to up, with bottom row having minimum and top row having maximum brightness.
    - LED3 brightness increases when finger is moved from left to right, with left column having minimum and right column having maximum brightness.

-6. You can also monitor the CAPSENSE&trade; data using the CAPSENSE&trade; tuner application as follows:
+5. You can also monitor the CAPSENSE&trade; data using the CAPSENSE&trade; tuner application as follows:

     **Monitor data using CAPSENSE&trade; tuner**

-    1. Select the I2C mode by running the `Select_I2C` batch file to enable the I2C communication between onboard KitProg and CAPSENSE&trade; tuner.

-    2. Open CAPSENSE&trade; tuner from the tools section in the IDE Quick panel.
+    1. Open CAPSENSE&trade; Tuner from the tools section in the IDE **Quick Panel**.

-        You can also run the CAPSENSE&trade; tuner application standalone from *{ModusToolbox&trade; install directory}/ModusToolbox/tools_{version}/capsense-configurator/capsense-tuner*.
+        You can also run the CAPSENSE&trade; Tuner application in standalone mode from *{ModusToolbox&trade; install directory}/ModusToolbox/tools_{version}/capsense-configurator/capsense-tuner*.
 In this case, after opening the application, select **File** > **Open** and open the *design.cycapsense* file of the respective application, which is present in the *{Application root directory}/bsps/TARGET_APP_\<BSP-NAME>/config/* folder.

-	     See the [ModusToolbox&trade; user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *ModusToolbox&trade; install directory}/docs_{version}/mtb_user_guide.pdf*) for options to open the CAPSENSE&trade; tuner application using the CLI.
+	     See the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *ModusToolbox&trade; install directory}/docs_{version}/mtb_user_guide.pdf*) for options to open the CAPSENSE&trade; Tuner application using the CLI.

-    3. Ensure the kit is in CMSIS-DAP bulk mode (KitProg3 status LED is ON and not blinking).
-See [Firmware-loader](https://github.com/Infineon/Firmware-loader) to learn on how to update the firmware and switch modes in KitProg3.
+    2. Ensure the kit is in CMSIS-DAP bulk mode (KitProg3 status LED is ON and not blinking).
+See [Firmware-loader](https://github.com/Infineon/Firmware-loader) to learn how to update the firmware and switch modes in KitProg3.

-    4. In the tuner application, click on the **Tuner Communication Setup** icon or select **Tools** > **Tuner Communication Setup**.
+    3. In the tuner application, click on the **Tuner Communication Setup** icon or select **Tools** > **Tuner Communication Setup**.
 In the window, select the I2C checkbox under KitProg3 and configure as follows:

        - **I2C address:** 8
        - **Sub-address:** 2 bytes